svenhalvorson/SvenR/README.md

 #> 32 4.93     FALSE
 ```

-Most of the time when investigating observations with duplicated keys, I want to see the other values that are not duplicated to try and differentiate the observations.
-This was inspired by the STATA function 'duplicates tag' that makes it easier to look at observations with the same IDs.
+Most of the time when investigating observations with duplicated keys, I
+want to see the other values that are not duplicated to try and
+differentiate the observations.
+This was inspired by the STATA function
+‘duplicates tag’ that makes it easier to look at observations with the
+same IDs.

 ### Missing data

 I have a couple of functions that I wrote to help identify missing data.
 First off, I just kept writing `sum(is.na(x))` so here it is:

 ``` r